 Many people struggle to participate in grounding activities mentioned above because they are too fuelled by adrenaline released during the panic attack.
 Intense physical activities like running on a treadmill or elliptical machine, punching a punchbag, or even intense dancing to loud music can help deplete the excess energy so you can begin the grounding process.

 There is no one solution that works for everyone who experiences panic attacks.
-Each of these activities can help to reduce the effect a panic attack has on your life.
+Sometime, you may need a combination of these methods to manage your anxiety.
 It is not necessary to have someone with you unless your reactions are severe, and you need the comfort of another person.
 If the effects are severe or if you have changed your normal routine to avoid an attack, it may be time to discuss your anxiety issues with your GP.